+With that in mind, meat and seafood are best kept in the freezer.
 I also use canned meats, which don’t have to be refrigerated.
 Read my tips on making good meals from canned meats and also canned meat meal ideas.
 By alternating canned and fresh (frozen) meats, we can go several weeks without restocking.

-Dave likes lunch meat, and I try to buy it in half-pound vacuum sealed packages.
+Dave likes lunch meat, and I try to buy it in half-pound vacuum-sealed packages.
 I remove the inner pouch from the plastic container before putting it in the refrigerator, which saves a lot of space.
 I keep one plastic container that the open package goes in.

 Butter and margarine have to be kept cool and so go in the refrigerator.

 I also use powdered milk (again, soy milk for us now) for cooking – this is really more to save space in lockers as it takes up a lot less space than the boxed milk.
 I also use powdered milk to make yogurt – while it has to be refrigerated once you’ve made it, you can make small batches every few days instead of taking a large quantity of store-bought.
-(Read about good powdered milk and making your own yogurt.)

 I keep very little produce in the refrigerator and this is a big key as it can take up a LOT of space.
 Much produce – both vegetables and fruit – does surprisingly well outside the refrigerator.

 Americans are used to having large refrigerators and refrigerate lots of things that no one else does.
 Ketchup, mustard, BBQ sauce, jam, jelly, syrup, A1, Worcestershire and more really don’t have to be refrigerated.
 Even in summer in the Bahamas, Florida Keys and Sea of Cortez, with temps over 100 F., I never refrigerated mine and they have been fine for months.